Biden Administration Invests $504 Million in 12 Tech Hubs Nationwide

 0:00

-As part of the effort, the administration on July 2 announced $504 million in funding for 12 regional tech hubs to support the growth of critical technologies and sectors such as semiconductors, biotechnology, artificial intelligence, quantum computing, and clean energy.
+As part of the effort, on July 2, the administration announced $504 million in funding for 12 regional tech hubs to support the growth of critical technologies and sectors such as semiconductors, biotechnology, artificial intelligence, quantum computing, and clean energy.

 “These Tech Hubs will give regions across our nation the resources and opportunities necessary to lead in the economy of tomorrow while creating good-paying jobs for American workers,” Vice President Kamala Harris said in a statement.

-In October 2023, the administration announced the designation of 31 tech hubs in 32 states and Puerto Rico, which was the first phase of funding authorized by President Biden’s CHIPS and Science Act.
+In October 2023, the administration announced the designation of 31 tech hubs in 32 states and Puerto Rico, which was the first phase of funding authorized by President Joe Biden’s CHIPS and Science Act.

 For the next round of funding, the program is announcing 12 winners, spanning 14 states—Colorado, Florida, Georgia, Illinois, Indiana, Montana, Nevada, New Hampshire, New Mexico, New York, Ohio, Oklahoma, South Carolina, and Wisconsin.

-“These tech hubs will allow Americans to pursue careers in leading technology fields at home,” according to U.S. Secretary of Commerce Gina Raimondo.
+“These tech hubs will allow Americans to pursue careers in leading technology fields at home,” Secretary of Commerce Gina Raimondo said during a call with reporters on July 1.

-“People won’t have to move and live in one of the few American cities that have historically been tech eco centers,” she said during a call with reporters on July 1.
+“People won’t have to move and live in one of the few American cities that have historically been tech eco centers.”

 Among the recipients of funding are Headwaters Hub in Montana, Heartland BioWorks in Indiana, and Sustainable Polymers Tech Hub in Ohio.

-Ms. Raimondo also noted that the U.S. tech ecosystem is “far too concentrated,” adding that 90 percent of new tech jobs have gone to only five cities around the country in the past two decades.
+Ms. Raimondo also noted that the U.S. tech ecosystem is “far too concentrated,” noting that 90 percent of new tech jobs have gone to only five cities around the country in the past two decades.

 The CHIPS and Science Act of 2022 authorized $10 billion for the program over five years.